Medication-assisted treatment for opioid dependence

 When talking to a patient, it can be helpful to look at whether problems associated with use can be considered in each of these areas; it may assist a patient to recognise that, for example, their binge drinking is causing short-term problems such as absences from work with a hangover.

-Information about screening for substance dependence and intervention for substance dependence is located in the tabs below.
+Information about screening for substance dependence and intervention for substance dependence is located below.

 Open with a general question first, for example: